 Logistics Courses Online for Credit

-Study.com offers this type of distance learning through its short and engaging video lessons and self-assessment quizzes.
+Study.com offers this type of distance learning through its short and engaging video lessons, self-assessment quizzes and practice exams.
 There are also free transcripts for the video lessons, both of which can prepare students to earn real college credit.

 Students who explore the Business 315: Logistics & Supply Chain Management course can find chapters covering supply chain management and strategy and design, as well as chapters on: